-The shift parameter S of the 6 indices in the previous figure varies from 1 to -3 and the combined fork has 3, 4 or 5 tines, as the Paasche-type indices (new 3-fork) shift downwards in this data.
+The shift parameter S of the 6 indices varies from 1 to -3 and the combined fork has 3, 4 or 5 tines, as the Paasche-type indices (new 3-fork) shift downwards in this data.
 This data clearly contradicts Fisher's main conclusion, that L and Pa are unbiased and "very good" index numbers.
-This conclusion as a general advice was a serious mistake, while they may be strongly biased, as in this data.
+This conclusion was as a general advice a mistake while they may be strongly biased, as in this data.
 None of our six indices cannot be classified as unbiased, because in some data their biases are clearly realized.
-But we shall show in a minute that their rectifications based on their time antithesis are all unbiased and excellent index numbers for small price and quantity changes (not necessarily for large changes).
+But we shall show in a minute that their rectifications based on their time antithesis are all unbiased and superlative index numbers for small price and quantity changes (not necessarily generally).